thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 Alright, so we don't necessarily have to worry about passing the wrong `struct`.
 But why use the `struct` type and risk it?
-We can't use the precise closure environment type, we only know that type within our closure's body.
+We can't use the precise closure concrete type, we only know that type within our closure's body.
 When passing the closure to itself as the environment parameter, we only know the closures function type.
 Wouldn't that be an improvement at least?
 It would prevent treating unit structs as environments.